 Have the following prepared to complete your initial workspace and project setup:

-- Cloud for Adobe Commerce account with an added user account
+- Adobe Commerce on cloud infrastructure account with an added user account

-- Magento authentication keys from Magento Marketplace.
-If the License Owner or Technical Lead created the project according to these instructions, the Magento authentication keys should already be installed and available in the auth.json file in the code repository.
+- Authentication keys from the Commerce Marketplace.
+If the License Owner or Technical Lead created the project according to these instructions, the Authentication keys should already be installed and available in the auth.json file in the code repository.

 You should be ready to go!
 The following sections provide a link to the previous step, instructions, and a link to the next step to start developing: